19 Habits of People Who Are Great at Saving Money

 Just because you have money to spend doesn’t mean you should spend it.
 Good savers know that living below their means can help them save more for the future.
 For instance, just because you can afford a new car doesn’t necessarily mean you should get one.
 If your car is in good shape, use it for as long as you can.
 Another way to live below your means is to downsize your home.
 Think about it: do you really need all the space in your home, or could you afford a smaller (and less expensive) place?
 Downsizing and getting a more affordable home can free up some cash flow each month.
 Here’s how much the average home costs in each state.

 Good savers know when it’s time to pick up a side gig

 Good savers are brutally honest about their income.
 They know how much they can afford to put away each month, and if they need to make more money to reach their savings goals.
 If need be, they pick up side gigs to help them meet their goals.
-Who knows, your side gig could turn into a full-time career—like this guy who turned his side gig into a $500,000-a-year business.
+Who knows, your side gig could turn into a full-time career.

 Good savers start small

 It can be easy to read lists of money-saving tips like this and feel completely overwhelmed and throw in the towel.
 But saving doesn’t have to be a huge change, Woroch says.
 “If you’re new to saving, start small.
 It’s easier to adapt to a small change than a complete life overhaul,” she explains.
 “So begin by automating a small amount each week and when you become accustomed to saving that amount and living off what you have left, increase it by a little.
 You’ll continue creating a better savings habit each time.”